-Management's Discussion and Analysis (MD&A) offers readers of the Leucadia Wastewater District's (District) financial statements a narrative overview and analysis of the District's financial activities for the fiscal year (FY) ended June 30, 2023.
+Management's Discussion and Analysis (MD&A) offers readers of the Leucadia Wastewater District's (District) financial statements a narrative overview and analysis of the District's financial activities for the fiscal year (FY) ended June 30, 2024.
 We encourage readers to consider the information presented here in conjunction with additional information that we have furnished in our letter of transmittal.

-FINANCIAL HIGHLIGHTS for fiscal year ended June 30, 2023
+FINANCIAL HIGHLIGHTS for fiscal year ended June 30, 2024

-- The primary driver of a 9% increase in operating revenues was the 10% increase of the District's wastewater service charge in fiscal year 2023 to \$415.84 per EDU per year.
-Recycled water revenues decreased significantly due to an abnormally wet winter season in the region. - Operating expenses (before depreciation expense) increased by 4%.
-The increase was largely due to inflationary increases combines with increased pension plan costs due to unfavorable returns on pension investments managed by CalPERS. - During the current fiscal year, the District added 154 new equivalent dwelling units (EDU's), bringing the total connected EDU's to 28,782.
-Outlook for growth remains small and sporadic as the District approaches build-out. - Development activity in the District's service area resulted in capacity charges totaling \$782,788.
-Major collections came from a 72 EDU apartment complex project on the N. Vulcan and a 42 EDU annexation of single-family homes at The Cove development on La Costa Ave. - Capital construction and acquisition costs for the year ended June 30, 2023 amounted to \$6.6 million.
+- The primary driver of a 10% increase in operating revenues was the 10% increase of the District's wastewater service charge in fiscal year 2024 to \$457.42 per EDU per year.
+Recycled water revenues were flat due to the second consecutive wet winter season. - Operating expenses (before depreciation expense) increased by 12% as anticipated and within budget.
+The increase was largely due to increases in the cost of wastewater treatment at the Encina Water Pollution Control Facility driven by higher chemical costs, higher utility costs, and increased personnel. - Development activity in the District's service area resulted in capacity charges totaling \$305,000.
+During the current fiscal year, the District added 48 new equivalent dwelling units (EDU's), bringing the total connected EDU's to 28,987.
+Outlook for growth remains small and sporadic as the District approaches build-out. - Capital construction and acquisition costs for the year ended June 30, 2024 amounted to \$6.9 million.
 During the year, the District and Encina Wastewater Authority completed the construction of several capital projects and is in design or construction on several more.
-See the Financial Position section and the Capital Asset section presented below for more information on these capital projects. - Investment income improved over the prior year due to eight federal funds rate increases by the Federal Reserve during the fiscal year. - Investment in capital assets increased \$1.5 million while unrestricted reserves increased \$0.9 million. - The District's net position for the fiscal year ending June 30, 2023 increased by \$2,391,425 or 1.6% from the prior year.
+See the Financial Position section and the Capital Asset section presented below for more information on these capital projects. - Investment income continued to improve due to higher federal funds rate levels compared to the recent past. - Investment in capital assets increased by \$1.1 million while unrestricted reserves increased by \$1.8 million. - The District's net position for the fiscal year ending June 30, 2024 increased by almost \$3 million or 2% from the prior year.